-Microsegmentation of the network can prevent infections from spreading from compromised workstations, effectively isolating and containing malicious activity from spreading throughout the network.
-In cloud environments, this is an essential part of a security strategy to limit access between VM instances as well as to enforce strong segmentation between cloud workloads, non-cloud resources, and user endpoints regardless of the physical network architecture.
+The software-defined segmentation approach can prevent infections from spreading from compromised workstations, effectively isolating and containing malicious activity.
+In cloud environments, this is an essential part of a security strategy to limit access between virtual machine (VM) instances as well as to enforce strong segmentation between cloud workloads, non-cloud resources, and user endpoints regardless of the physical network architecture.